-To install ArcMap or ArcGIS Pro software on your personal computer or Tufts owned computer, please email DataLabemail@example.com and we will provide further instructions.
-Please identify whether you are a student or faculty/staff in your email.
+See below to install ArcMap or ArcGIS Pro software on your personal computer or Tufts owned computer.
+If you have any issues of questions, please email DataLabfirstname.lastname@example.org for further assistance.

 Resources for Installing ArcGIS Desktop

-- How to Install ArcMap student version on your Windows Personal Computer from home
+- How to Install ArcMap on your Windows Computer

 This guide includes information on how to install ArcMap 10.x on your Windows OS.
-It also goes through the process of downloading/installing/running the VPN, connecting to H, M, S Network Drives and connecting to these folders within ArcMap.
+There is also a video here for that goes through the process.

 - Choosing the right computer for ArcGIS Desktop Tip Sheet